benibela/xidel/examples/site-generator/README.md

 Storing the content: *.xml
 -------------------------

 We store the content in XML files.
-They have the advantage that you can write all the content just as you would write it in a HTML file, but you can also use additional, user-defined tags.
+They have the advantage that you can write all the content just as you would write it in an HTML file, but you can also use additional, user-defined tags.

 For every page the final website should have, we have one XML file with the content.
 In this example, index.xml and page2.xml, which become index.html and page2.html on the generated site (see _publish directory).
 Here each of those files has one `<content>` element, which contains the content, and `<title>`, `<head>` elements with meta information.